 - 4. Install the new bulb and turn it clockwise to lock it in place. - 5.
 Insert the socket back into the headlight assembly.
 Turn it clockwise to lock it in place. - 6.
 Turn on the lights to make sure the new bulb is working. - 7.
+Driver's SideReinstall the splash separator and duct securely.
+Reinstall the fastener and secure it by pushing on the head until it locks.

 Passenger's side Reinstall the coolant reserve tank.